Euro 2024: Fans flock to Berlin in hope of final tickets – DW – 07/12/2024

 A mad dash is on: England meet Spain in the final of the men's Euro 2024 and everyone wants a ticket.

-The final will be played at Berlin's Olympiastadion which has the capacity of 71,000 supporters during the tournament, in comparison to some 75,000 on Hertha Berlin matchdays.
+The final will be played at Berlin's Olympiastadion which has a tournament capacity of 71,000, compared to some 75,000 on Hertha Berlin match days.

 However, with the game being long sold out, supporters are turning to the black market to try to secure a match ticket, and the prices are significantly higher.
 Media reports in the UK estimate some 50,000 England fans will be in Berlin on Sunday.